Quick Start

 • A code editor.
 If you don’t have one, Visual Studio Code (free) is a solid choice.

-Make sure you have the GitHub MCP server or GitHub CLI installed in Claude Code.
-If you’re not sure, just ask Claude to help you set it up.
-Then give it this prompt:
+In Claude, ask it to create and push the repository.
+You’ll need the GitHub MCP server or GitHub CLI installed.
+If you’re not sure, just ask Claude to help you set it up:

 Create new repository 'my-website' and push.